The #1 recipe!

 - A glass or ceramic bowl that is heat and refrigerator safe

 - Baking sheet/oven pan

 - Add the butter and water to the pot and place it on the stove on the simmer setting.
-The purpose of the water is to prevent the butter from burning.
-Add the weed once the butter has melted.
-Again, you have to decide how much cannabis you wish to add.
+The water helps prevent the butter from burning.
+Add the marijuana once the butter has melted.

 - Keep the mixture on low heat for up to three hours and make sure you stir occasionally.
 You must avoid boiling the mix.
-Remove it from the heat and allow it to cool to the point where you can handle it without getting burned!
+Remove it from the heat and allow it to cool.

 - Use the twine to tie the cheesecloth and create a lid to cover your bowl.
-Pour the mixture into the bowl; the cloth will act as a filter and remove the plant substance.
-Alternative strainers include a coffee filter or mesh.
+Pour the mixture into the bowl.
+The cloth will act as a filter and remove the plant substance.
+Alternative strainers include a coffee filter or mesh.4.

 - Take away the cheesecloth, cover your concoction, and put it in the fridge to harden.
-You will notice that the butter separates from the water, so lift it off with the knife and remove it using a spatula.
+You will notice that the butter separates from the water.
+Lift it off with the knife and remove it using a spatula.
 Place it in an airtight storage container.
 Dump the remaining water and start dreaming of the cannabis recipes you can use it for.